 But while the government has gained more and more power to watch us, it has largely kept us in the dark about what it is doing, building a new architecture of domestic surveillance, about which we know very little.

 What must we know if we want to remain a free society?
 “PrivacySOS” shines sunlight on surveillance (SOS) and highlights actions you can take to protect your privacy.

 Just what it sounds like.
 The Progressive is a leftist monthly magazine published since 1909.
 They have posted several articles relevant to gang stalking – such as reporting on the national network of data fusion centers.

 Ray McGovern is a retired CIA analyst-turned political activist.
-He is a highly credible critic of the military-industrial complex, the U.S. intelligence community, the Iraq War, the Israel Lobby, and the use of torture in interrogations.
-He has frequently appeared at presentations with other prominent whistle-blowers and activists, such as Daniel Ellsberg, Thomas Drake, Jesselyn Radack, Mike German, and Glenn Greenwald.
+He is a highly credible critic of the U.S. military-industrial complex, the U.S. intelligence community, the Iraq War, the Israel Lobby, and the use of torture in interrogations.
+He has frequently appeared at presentations with other important whistle-blowers, such as Daniel Ellsberg, Thomas Drake, Mike German, and John Kiriakou.

 A website dedicated to exposing undercover operatives who infiltrate and subvert political groups.

 Glenn Greenwald, Jeremy Scahill, and other investigative journalists cover issues such as surveillance, privacy, civil rights, and the U.S military-industrial complex.
 Launched in February 2014 by First Look Media, the site’s initial reporting focused heavily on revelations from the classified National Security Agency (NSA) documents leaked by whistle-blower Edward Snowden.